 The P2002 trouble code is moderately severe.
-Although you may not experience issues with driving your vehicle, your engine may go into failsafe mode if the code is not cleared.
-Because of this, it’s important to find the source of the issue as soon as possible.
+Although you may not experience drivability issues, your engine may go into failsafe mode if you don’t clear the code.
+Because of this, it’s essential to find the source of the issue as soon as possible.

 - Use an OBD2 scan tool to read the codes.
 If other codes are present, fix those first.

 - If you mostly drive in a city or at low speeds, your engine may not be reaching high enough temperatures to burn off the soot.
 Take your car for a hard drive.
-Make sure you reach at least 55 miles per hour for 20-30 minutes, then reduce speed quickly.
+Ensure you get at least 55 miles per hour for 20-30 minutes, then reduce speed quickly.
 Clear the codes and rescan with the OBD2 scan tool.

-- If you have recently made a modification to your vehicle, replace it with the original part.
+- If you have recently modified your vehicle, replace it with the original part.
 Certain modifications, including cat-back exhaust kits or cold air intake kits, can trigger this code.
 You can also check with the manufacturer to see if this is a known issue for your vehicle.